How do people end up loving what they do for a living?

 - Systematically focus – and increase this gradually by only 10 minute increments.

 He touches on something that I’ve found essential to becoming more effective and productive: developing rituals and habits that support your goals.

 Cal Newport closes his talk with a bang: “If you want to love what you do, do what Steve Jobs did and not what he said.”

 Need some help writing blog posts?

 If writing blogs for your business is one of those things you wish you were good at, we can help!
 As Cal says, you need to focus and persist with regular practice over a sustained period of time.
-So why not sign up to our Blogging for Business email course?
-It’ll give you all the tools you need to get started and tips on how to write and publish consistently high quality, regular blog posts.
+Check out our post How To Craft Awesome Blog Content for all the tools you need to get started, plus tips on how to write and publish consistently high quality, regular blog posts.
 Who knows, you might actually end up finding a passion for it!